 We are currently able to provide this offer to parents and carers, with monthly contributions that include insurance at a considerable saving on the recommended retail price.
-Monthly contributions are collected by FreedomTech, a charity that uses gift aid collected via the scheme to cover administration costs; any excess is awarded back to the school to help the sustainability of the scheme.
-Full and comprehensive information about the scheme will be provided to all parents.
+Monthly contributions are collected by CPU Mobile Learning Full and comprehensive information about the scheme will be provided to all parents.